Ancient Roman sarcophagi: Attic

-Asiatic garland sarcophagus, the predominant type during the reigns of Trajan and Hadrian (Walters Art Museum), dated between 150 and 180, in Dokimeion marble, so probably made in Phrygia and then shipped to Rome.
+Asiatic garland sarcophagus, the predominant type during the reigns of Trajan and Hadrian (Walters Art Museum), dated between 150 and 180 A.D., in Dokimeion marble, so probably made in Phrygia and then shipped to Rome.
 The gable-roof lid exemplifies the garland tradition common on ash altars and chests.
 It also has several incomplete parts on its four sides, suggesting the work was interrupted or it was needed on short notice.

 Athens was the main production center for Attic style sarcophagi.
 These workshops mainly produced sarcophagi for export.
 They were rectangular in shape and were often decorated on all four sides, unlike the Metropolitan Roman style, with ornamental carvings along the bottom and upper edge of the monument.
 The lids were also different from the flat metropolitan Roman style and featured a pitched gable roof, or a kline lid, which is carved in the style of couch cushions on which the form of the deceased reclines.
 The great majority of these sarcophagi also featured mythological subjects, especially the Trojan War, Achilles, and battles with the Amazons.